ErinaTheDummy/SwordToShield/Gamemaster_Resources/Lore.md

 Maldrin (Mal-drin) is a god gone rogue against the order of the heavens.
-Maldrin appears in a form best suited to persuade those he meets, Appearing as a red, goat legged, horned devil to fiends, a mass of tentacles and teeth to mostrosities and a radiant being of light and beauty to humans.
+Maldrin appears in a form best suited to persuade those he meets, Appearing as a red, goat legged, horned devil to fiends, a mass of tentacles and teeth to mostrosities and a radiant being of light and beauty to Humanoids.
 Maldrin's primary directive is to spread pain, and fear, and sow destruction.
 He was cast from the heavens and hid under creation as his brothers, just as evil as he, were slaughtered by An'Ire.
 Because of this, he holds a grudge against all her